2018331056shanto/CourseMinder/README.md

 ---
 ## How to run project
 1. Clone this repository into your local machine.
-2. Now open it in Eclipse IDE and run it on server.
+2. Now open it in Eclipse IDE and run it on tomcat server.